Krafalski/hfb/README.md

 -  `git commit -m ''`

 ###### Command line:
-- `git pull origin dev` (yes, we _just_ did this, but it is a good habit to do a pull before doing a push )
+- `git pull origin dev` (yes, we _just_ did this, but it is a good habit to do a pull before doing a push.
+It is ok if git tells you `Already up-to-date` )
-- `git push origin dev` (it is ok if git tells you that your working directory is clean)
+- `git push origin dev` (it is ok if git tells you that `Everything up-to-date`)

 ###### Browser - github:
 - Pull request
 - Compare `base: master` to `compare: dev`
 - Wait to be sure there are no conflicts
+- Create Pull Request
 - Merge Pull Request
 - Confirm Pull Request
 - Check to see that your changes have been successfully made to the master branch